Oluwatomilola/AgriYieldx/README.md

 6. Use browser to navigate to http://localhost:3000 (or specified port) to register asset, view dashboard, etc.

-✅ Requirements Compliance
+## ✅ Requirements Compliance

 Platform: Web app (frontend + backend) running on specified environment (Hedera Testnet).

 Working consistency: All flows (mint token, log events, transfer) are functioning as shown in demo video.

 Track: This aligns with Track 1 (Onchain Finance & Real-World Assets) per Hedera Hackathon rules.

 New / significant update: Since hackathon start, we added Hedera integration (HTS & HCS), dashboard UI, token transfer logic.

 Third-party integrations: Weather API (if used) is under licence XYZ, UI icons under MIT licence, documented in LICENSES.md.

-🧾 What’s Next / Roadmap
+## 🧾 What’s Next / Roadmap

-Expand to Hedera Mainnet deployment
+-Expand to Hedera Mainnet deployment

-Add mobile app (React Native)
+-Add mobile app (React Native)

-Add DeFi features: yield-based loans, staking of tokens

-Expand analytics: yield prediction via AI/ML

-Integrate IoT sensors for field monitoring (for DLT for Operations track)
+-Add DeFi features: yield-based loans, staking of tokens -Expand analytics: yield prediction via AI/ML -Integrate IoT sensors for field monitoring (for DLT for Operations track)

-📄 License
+## 📄 License
 This project is licensed under the MIT License.
 See LICENSE file for full details.

-🙌 Acknowledgements
+## 🙌 Acknowledgements
 Thanks to the Hedera Hackathon team for organising this track and the SDK teams for open-source libraries.